Showing 1866 results

 Computer Science developed as a distinct discipline in the early 1980s, beginning with the introduction of a minor in 1980 and the formation of a standalone department soon afterward.
 The university introduced a bachelor's degree in computer science in 1983, followed by a graduate program in 1991.
 In 2003, the departments of Electrical Engineering and Computer Science were merged, forming the Department of Electrical Engineering and Computer Science.
 A software engineering program was added at that time but discontinued in 2011 due to budget constraints.

-In 2017, as part of a university-wide college reorganization, the department became part of the newly established Jerome J. Lohr College of Engineering.
-Today, the department offers undergraduate degrees in electrical engineering and computer science and continues to support industry-focused initiatives through CPSS while maintaining its longstanding role in engineering education at SDSU."
+1980s, leading to undergraduate and graduate degree programs and the merger of the Electrical Engineering and Computer Science departments in 2003.
+In 2017, the department became part of the Jerome J. Lohr College of Engineering and was later named the McComish Department of Electrical Engineering and Computer Science following a $5 million endowment by alumni Richard and Karen McComish.
+The department offers undergraduate degrees in electrical engineering and computer science and continues to support industry-focused initiatives through CPSS while maintaining its longstanding role in engineering education at SDSU.

 The Miltonian Literary Society was one of the earliest student organizations at South Dakota State University.
 Originally founded as the Lyceum Club in the early 1880s with male-only membership, it split in 1887 to form the coeducational Athenian Literary Society.
 In 1892, the Lyceum Club reorganized under a new charter as the Miltonian Literary Society.
 The group focused on developing forensic, dramatic, and social skills through debates, oratory, extemporaneous speaking, dramatic readings, and one-act plays.
 The society remained active until the early 1930s.